-Our Government Contracts attorneys are experts in cost accounting matters and are routinely called upon by clients of all sizes to assist with cost allowability and allocability rules and to counsel clients in how best to respond to audit findings and concerns.
-We regularly work with our clients to resolve cost accounting and related disputes before litigation occurs.
-Our expertise includes:
+Our Government Contracts attorneys are experienced in cost accounting matters and are routinely called upon by clients of all sizes to determine how best to respond to audit findings and concerns, and to resolve cost accounting and related disputes before litigation occurs.

 - Representing clients in connection with DCAA audits and audits by other federal agencies and Inspectors General, including preparing responses to auditor questions, findings, document requests, and audit reports, and advising clients on DCAA requests for contractor internal audit reports.